![]() |

 government areas) he became the first president of the Blaxland Shire Council, now incorporated within the Greater Lithgow

 City Council area.
-Follow up these references to learn more about the life of
+Follow up this reference to learn more about the life of

 Rosenthal/Rosedale Little Hartley |